 \subsection{ARMA Approximation of $\rho(\tau)$}

 ARMA models are extensively used in applications involving temporal stochastic processes.
-The Cramer-Wold theorem \cite[Ch.~17]{Pollock} states that every stationary stochastic process has a moving average (MA) representation.
-When an autoregressive (AR) component is also used, the ability to accurately represent the process with a limited number of parameters greatly increases, making ARMA models particularly useful.
+The Cram\'er-Wold theorem \cite[Ch.~17]{Pollock} states that every stationary stochastic process has a moving average (MA) representation.
+If an auto\-regressive (AR) component is also used, the potential to accurately represent the process with a limited number of parameters greatly increases, making ARMA models particularly useful.

-Typically, the ARMA representation of a process is identified from observing one of its realizations; the autocorrelation of the process is in general not known.
-Such identification approach entails the need of having several observations available from which to identify the model dimension and its coefficients values.
+The ARMA representation of a process is typically identified from observing its realizations; the autocorrelation of the process is in general unknown.
+Such an identification approach requires several observations to identify the model dimension and its coefficients'\:values.
 These observations constitute a form of pilot signaling and can become impractically large in some cases, depending on the dynamics of the process to represent.
 Different to the typical case, we know $\rho(\tau)$ for a given system model in terms of the sources of correlation considered in \eqref{eq:AutocorrFunction}.
-We are therefore interested in approximating it through an ARMA model with a limited number of parameters.
+We are therefore interested in approximating it through an ARMA model with a small number of parameters.

 The ARMA($p$, $q$) representation of $i(t)$ can be written as